Epic backcountry skiing in the remote reaches of the Chugach Mountains

 Situated along the gulf coast and containing some of the tallest peaks in Alaska, the Chugach Mountains provide an unrivaled wilderness feel and limitless, amazing backcountry ski terrain!
-We’ll set up camp at one of our secret spots (locations vary based on conditions) in a remote area among these spectacular summits to enjoy a private playground of steep couloirs, thin spines, and wide open slopes! and well-earned turns!
-Throughout the trip participants will have opportunities to ski down some incredible lines, lead ski mountaineering ascents, and learn about special terrain considerations of backcountry skiing in Alaska.
+We’ll set up camp at one of our secret spots (locations vary based on conditions) in a remote area among these spectacular summits to enjoy a private playground of steep couloirs, thin spines, and wide open slopes!

 6 days skiing, 8 days in Alaska

 Total Elevation Gain/Loss

 Alaska Grade 1